Quick Tip: Universal Links opening Safari in iOS13

 The golden (and undocumented) tip for Universal Links is: if you want your applink to be processed immediately, use an “important” domain.

-I hope I helped a lot of people there, and if anyone has any more problems that I can help, don’t forget to tell me 😉.
+I hope I helped a lot of people, and if anyone has any more problems that I can help with, don’t forget to tell me 😉.